Identifiable learning of dissipative dynamics: Introduction

 We demonstrate the capabilities of {\ourmethodname} by learning the dynamics of a 300-bead polymer chain stretching in elongational flow, a system with up to 900 degrees of freedom.
-Using coarse-grained representations learned from microscopic data, we show that {\ourmethodname} reliably reconstructs consistent potential energy landscapes and reveals that the barrier height increases super-linearly with the strain rate—an observation not previously reported.
-In addition, {\ourmethodname} quantifies local and global entropy production rates under varying external conditions, exhibiting a sub-linear scaling of EPR with strain rate and confirming that the system operates far from equilibrium.
-We further validate these findings with single-molecule experimental data.
+Using coarse-grained representations learned from microscopic data, we show that {\ourmethodname} reliably reconstructs consistent potential energy landscapes and reveals that the barrier height increases super-linearly with the strain rate.
+In addition, {\ourmethodname} further quantifies both local and global EPR, uncovering a sub-linear scaling of EPR with strain rate and confirming that the system operates far from equilibrium.
+These findings were previously inaccessible due to non-identifiability.
+We further validate the non-equilibrium nature with single-molecule experimental data.

 To further demonstrate its broad applicability, we also employ {\ourmethodname} to investigate stochastic gradient Langevin dynamics, a widely used algorithm in Bayesian inference and non-convex optimization~\cite{welling2011bayesian}.
 We quantify how mini-batching introduces state-dependent noise that breaks detailed balance and drives the system out of equilibrium.
 Our analysis reveals that the EPR decreases with the batch size before plateauing at larger batches, indicating a suppression of non-equilibrium behavior as stochasticity is reduced.
 In addition, we find that the sampling error follows a consistent trend, suggesting that the EPR can serve as a physically-grounded diagnostic for the sampling quality.
 Together, these applications illustrate the versatility of {\ourmethodname} in uncovering and quantifying non-equilibrium behavior in complex stochastic processes across physically and algorithmically generated non-equilibrium systems.